 Perhaps I stared back for a moment; he seemed to be pleased with it and nudged closer.
 Then he noticed the passport I was holding up above my handbag as a sign for recognition by the Chinese driver who was to pick me up.

 “Can I take a look?” he asked, pointing at the passport.

 Bloody hell, I thought, somebody from the Customs or immigration.
 But I had nothing to fear.
 My visa was in perfect order.
 I was carrying nothing but some old clothes and a toothbrush.
 Yet I panicked a little.

 I handed him the passport.

-He flicked the pages like a professional card player flicks cards.
-He paused for just a moment at the first page, flicked back the cover and returned it.
+He flipped the pages like a professional card player flips cards.
+He paused for just a moment at the first page,closed the cover and returned it.